-HIT 124 Prof Practice Exp II 0-0-3-1
+HIT 124 Prof Practice Exp II

-This course provides supervised clinical experience in healthcare settings.
-Emphasis is placed on practical application of curriculum concepts to the healthcare setting.
+This course provides supervised and/or simulated health information technology clinical experience in healthcare settings.
+Emphasis is placed on practical application of HIM functions and core curriculum concepts.
 Upon completion, students should be able to apply health information theory to healthcare facility practices.